daniel-frak/dummy4j/extending-dummy4j.md

  resolved value may itself be an expression
 * `#` - will resolve to a random digit between 0 and 9

-Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other alphanumeric characters , e.g.:
+Dummy4j can resolve expressions, which are a mix of the aforementioned placeholders and other characters , e.g.:

 * `#{name.male_first_name} #{name.last_name}`